Guidelines for deploying MLflow models

 name: mlflow-env

 MLflow models can include a signature that indicates the expected inputs and their types.
-For those models containing a signature, Azure Machine Learning enforces compliance with it, both in terms of the number of inputs and their types.
-This means that your data input should comply with the types indicated in the model signature.
-If the data can't be parsed as expected, the invocation will fail.
-This applies for both online and batch endpoints.
+When such models are deployed to online or batch endpoints, Azure Machine Learning ensures that the number and types of the data inputs comply with the signature.
+If the input data can't be parsed as expected, the model invocation fails.

 artifact_path: model